 The list below shows the subjects that everyone will study.
 These are defined in the National Curriculum and all students have to take these core subjects.
-For the first five subjects, you will gain a GCSE qualification (two for Science):
+For the first four subjects, you will gain a GCSE qualification:

 - English Language

 - English Literature

 - Mathematics

 - Combined Science (two GCSEs)

-- French or Spanish (depending on which one you have studied at Key Stage 3)

 - Physical Education

-- Insight (Personal, Social, Health, Relationships, Sex, Careers and Religious Education)
+- Insight (Personal, Social, Health and Religious Education)